 - 6. Dip stems into a rooting hormone such as a gel or powder.
 Some growers will claim this step is unnecessary, but rooting hormones can increase your chances of successful root growth.
 This step should be done quickly to prevent air bubbles.
 Also make sure to cover the entire rooting surface.

-Other options include rooting directly into soil, or in water.
+- Other options include rooting directly into soil, or in water.
 When rooting in soil, make sure that you use a neutral soil with no added fertilizer or too many nutrients, or the overabundance of nutrients “burn” your young plants.
-Some growers also have success with rooting directly into water, without the use of rooting hormones or rockwool.
-In my experience, this makes transferring the clones into soil or growing medium more difficult and the clones may not end up as hardy as if you use the steps outlined above.

 - 9. The final step is transplanting your clones.
 Once your cuttings have developed a root system that is strong enough to handle transplanting, they will start growing new leaves.
 Vegetative growth is your sign that clones are ready to transplant.
 Be careful when transplanting and do not over-agitate your clones, or you may send them in to shock.